stakater/mto-docs/content/how-to-guides/console.md

 ![image](../images/tenant-graph.png)

 ### Namespaces
-Namespaces are organized under their respective tenants for easy tracking and oversight.
-This section allows for a clear view of what namespaces are accessible to you as a tenant member, with options for detailed exploration.
+Users can view all the namespaces that belong to their tenant, offering a comprehensive perspective of the accessible namespaces for tenant members.
+This section also provides options for detailed exploration.

 ![image](../images/namespaces.png)

 ### Quotas
-Quotas are crucial for managing resource allocation.
+MTO's Quotas are crucial for managing resource allocation.
 In this section, administrators can assess the quotas assigned to each tenant, ensuring a balanced distribution of resources in line with operational requirements.

 ![image](../images/quotas.png)